23W-GBAC/THE-ROLE-OF-AI-IN-MEDICINE-AND-DRUG-DISCOVERY/automation1.md/automation3.md

-# solution for health care automation
+# final solution for health care automation
 ### Implementing a healthcare automation solution involves a careful consideration of its advantages and disadvantages to strike a balance that optimally serves the needs of healthcare providers, staff, and patients.
 Here's a final solution that attempts to address key aspects:

 # Solution: Integrated Healthcare Automation System